avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 # Appendix 1 - post-quantum migration properties

-The purpose of this section is to define a set of properties that can be used to classify each of the use-cases listed in  {{#}} in a consistent way.
+The purpose of this section is to define a set of properties that can be used to classify each of the use-cases listed in  {{#sec-usecases}} in a consistent way.
 The goal is to make the document a resource to help classify use cases which are not covered herein because, for example, implementors could classify their own use-case and then find one in this document with the same properties / classification.

 ## Active Negotiation